hinto-janai/monero-bash/docs/guide.md

 *note:* the `.bitmonero` folder path can be set anywhere

 ## Configuration
-If you already have a custom `monerod.conf` or `monero-wallet-cli.con`, put them in your `.bitmonero` folder and monero-bash will use them
+If you already have a custom `monerod.conf` or `monero-wallet-cli.conf`, put them in your `.bitmonero` folder and monero-bash will use them

 [Refer to this documentation for monero.conf files](https://monerodocs.org/interacting/monero-config-file)